- Purpose

 - Background Check – a commercial or governmental process of searching public records to determine whether an individual has been convicted of criminal conduct anywhere in the United States of America within no less than the last seven years.

-- Diminished Capacity Adult – a person who lacks decision making capacity which requires, to greater or lesser degree: (1) possession of a set of values and goals; (2) the ability to communicate and to understand information; and (3) the ability to reason and to deliberate about one's choices.
+- Diminished Capacity Adult – a person who lacks decision making capacity which requires: (1) possession of a set of values and goals; (2) the ability to communicate and to understand information; and (3) the ability to reason and to deliberate about one's choices.

-- Minor – a person younger than 21 years of age.
+- Minor – a person younger than 21 years of age as established by Utah Code Section 53H-3-402.

-- Reasonable Cause – where the known facts and circumstances are sufficient to warrant a person of reasonable prudence in the belief that the employee poses an unreasonable risk to persons or property and/or a history or report of a crime will be found.
+- Reasonable Cause – May exist with respect to a position or an employee.
+As to a position, reasonable cause exists such that a periodic criminal background check for any employee holding a security sensitive position is warranted.
+As to an individual, reasonable cause exists where the known facts and circumstances about a particular employee are sufficient to warrant, by a person of reasonable prudence, that the employee poses an unreasonable risk to persons or property and/or that a history or report of a crime will be found.

 - access to and significant contact with minors, or to diminished capacity adults.